What determines the price of a pocket knife?

 Materials for the handle

 ZSo many knives, so many materials you can use for the handle.
 From simple birch wood to mammoth ivory and everything in between.
 The availability of the materials partially determines the price.
-There are, after all, more birch trees in the forest then there are mammoth tusks.
+There are, after all, more birch trees in the forest than there are mammoth tusks.
 You also need to remember that certain fragile materials need to be stabilized.
 A process during which the material is filled with epoxy making it less fragile and, therefore, more suitable to use in pocket knife handles.

 For different metals and special types of plastic the production costs also play a role.
 Titanium, for instance, is available in various gradations.
 The higher the quality, the more expensive the titanium.
 In comparison, aluminium is a lot cheaper, even though there are also different types of aluminium.
 The same applies to the different types of composite materials and fibre-reinforced plastics.
 A popular material used for pocket knives is fibre-reinforced nylon, also called FRN (fibre reinforced nylon), or GRN (glass reinforced nylon).
 G10 is very similar to this type of material.
 There are, however, differences in how the materials are processed: you can easily process wood on a band-saw, while G10 will dull your saw in minutes.

 The process, of course, doesn’t end with the materials.
 Some people believe that you add a plate of steel and a tree trunk to a machine after which the perfect blade comes out.
 That is not really how it works.
 Although there are many parts that are automatically milled, punched out, grinded, and cast by machines, most of the work is done by hand.
 Keeping this in mind you might imagine that it is a little more expensive to produce a pocket knife in the United States or Europe, than a country where the wages are slightly lower.